claytonraymond2004/connect_s3/README.md

 Above we've renamed the `in-group` property to `device_groups`, included a wildcarded inclusion of SCAP scan results, and some additional host properties.
 In the example above, the string that is matched via the `*` in the host data is used to replaced the `*` in the rename field naming (in this case, it is the name of the SCAP Benchmark content that is executed by Forescout).

-Additionally, you may override the API Base URL, Bucket, or Region defined in the app configuration.
+Additionally, you may override the API Base URL, Bucket, Folder path, or Region defined in the app configuration.
 You may not override the Access key or Secret Key.
 If you override these values, the IAM user specified must have write access to the overriden bucket.

 Note: In any field on the action pane, if `null` is specified, the value will be ignored.
 In otherwords, use `null` to NOT override the Base URL, Bucket, or Region. `null` is used as the default value in these fields for convenience.